 Start with a crinkle cutter.
 They’re safe for little hands.
 They can chop a banana with that to start, as it’s soft and easy.

 Once they master the art of chopping, you can introduce some knives.
 The crinkliness of the knife is important, so the toddlers they cannot chop their little fingers off.
-I highly recommend Nylon knife set.
+I highly recommend Nylon knife set (even babies can safely hold it).

 3. Self-Care Bathroom Station